 students enrolling at Blinn College for the first time*

-students who fail any part of the THEA test
+• students who fail any part of the state-required placement test (TSIA)

 students who are on scholastic probation